The growing role of AI in business promises innovation but comes with a hidden priceālegal complexity.

 Step 6: Stay Informed About Updates

-By integrating these steps into your workflow, you transform compliance from a burdensome task into a systematic process; building a foundation of trust with your customers, your team, and your industry.
+By integrating these steps into your workflow, you turn compliance from a burdensome task into a systematic process; building a foundation of trust with your customers, your team, and your industry.

 The benefits of knowing how to properly navigate AI legal requirements extend far beyond avoiding penalties.
 Customers trust you.
 They see your commitment to using AI responsibly, and that trust translates into loyalty.
 Employees, too, feel secure working in a company that prioritizes transparency and fairness.